 Bongs are also known as water pipes.
 They have been used for thousands of years for both cannabis and tobacco.

-The water sits in the water chamber and filters the smoke that travels from the bowl into the down stem.
+The water sits in the chamber and filters the smoke from the bowl into the down stem.

 Dab Rig vs Bong: What’s the Difference?

 The main difference is the design of the bowl.
 When using a bong, you pack the bowl and use a lighter to burn the flower.
-When you use a dab rig, you heat the bottom of the nail, or banger, with a torch until it reaches at least 350 degrees Fahrenheit, then you apply the concentrate to the heated nail using a dab tool.
+When using a dab rig, you heat the bottom of the nail, or banger, with a torch until it reaches at least 350 degrees Fahrenheit, then apply the concentrate to the heated nail using a dab tool.

 Understanding the Basics: Parts of a Bong

-• Water Chamber/Base.
-Where the water sits and filters the smoke from the down stem to the neck.
+- Water Chamber/Base.
+This is where the water sits, filtering the smoke from the down stem to the neck.

 Type of Homemade Bongs